nodemailer/nodemailer/README.md

 Do not upgrade Nodemailer from 0.7 or lower to 1.0 as there are breaking changes.
 You can continue to use the 0.7 branch as long as you like.
 See the documentation for 0.7 [here](https://github.com/andris9/Nodemailer/blob/0.7/README.md).

+### Migration guide

-See the migration guide from 0.7 to 1.0 [here](http://www.andrisreinman.com/nodemailer-v1-0/#migrationguide).
+See the migration guide from 0.7 to 1.0 [in the 1.0 release blog post](http://www.andrisreinman.com/nodemailer-v1-0/#migrationguide).

 ## Notes and information